rishabh-in/Exchange_rates/README.md

 # Exchange Rates
-A simple page which is used to disply the exchange rates of two currency.
+A simple page which is used to display the exchange rates of two currency.